yayajjiang/cse15l-lab-reports/lab-report-5-week-10.md

 Two tests from the 652 commonmark-spec tests where my file had different answers than the implementation provided for lab 9.

 Compare:
-I used the command `diff` to compare two files and get the differents in a stylize format, and I do not have to compare the files line by line mannualy by myself.
+I used the command `diff` to compare two files and get the differences in a stylized format, and I do not have to compare the files line by line manually by myself.

 ![Command](diffcommand.png)